ARLN Lab Test Menu

 Testing limited to Candida spp. excluding C. albicans.

-Confirmatory identification performed using MALDI-TOF mass spectrometry.*
+Confirmatory identification performed using MALDI-TOF on Candida isolates, excluding Candida albicans.

 Daily, on regular business days.